nomemory/mockneat-site/tutorial.md

 */
 ```

-Example for generating text using [Frank Kafka - Metamorphosis](https://en.wikipedia.org/wiki/The_Metamorphosis) as the basis.
+Example of generating text using [Frank Kafka - Metamorphosis](https://en.wikipedia.org/wiki/The_Metamorphosis) as the basis.
 The generated text might be borderline [NSFW](https://www.urbandictionary.com/define.php?term=NSFW) so I wouldn't use this in business contexts:

 ```java
 markovs()